jedi98/sark-100-antenna-analyzer/README.md

-**Thanks To** Adam Coddington (http://coddingtonbear.net) for sorting out the changes for OSX and driving the push onte github.
+**Thanks To** Adam Coddington (http://coddingtonbear.net) for sorting out the changes for OSX and driving the push onto github.
 Also for writing better instructions than my originals.

 SARK 100 / MINI 60 Antenna Analyzer GUI
 =======================================